-The Big Issue is Australia’s longest standing and most significant social enterprise.
-It is an independent, not-for-profit organisation that delivers solutions to help homeless, marginalised and disadvantaged people to positively change their lives.
+The Big Idea is coordinated by The Big Issue, Australia’s longest standing and most significant social enterprise.
+The Big Issue is an independent, not-for-profit organisation that delivers solutions to help homeless, marginalised and disadvantaged people to positively change their lives.

 What is The Big Idea?

-The Big Issue has launched a national competition between undergraduate students at participating universities – The Big Idea – inviting students to develop a concept and business plan for a social enterprise that might become the next ‘Big Issue’.
+The Big Idea is a social enterprise planning competition between undergraduate students at participating universities.
+The Big Idea invites students to develop a concept and business plan for a social enterprise that might become the next ‘Big Issue’.

 The Big Idea offers students unprecedented access to social entrepreneurs, Australian ‘Thought Leaders’ and experts across a variety of business sectors, whose guidance, advice and direction will ensure students are well placed to develop their ideas into business plans for viable social enterprise.
 Meet the people involved.

 In 2013 the winning team was a group of students from La Trobe University!
 Their social enterprise, Revegetate involved setting up an urban landscaping business located in Melbourne, which creates quirky, living vertical walls for cafes, hotels and restaurants, as well as providing ongoing maintenance.
 This social enterprise provides recognised training in horticulture to disadvantaged employees.

 Universities are invited to register their interest for The Big Idea.
 Places are limited, so please contact The Big Issue to discuss a partnership and secure your university’s place.

 University staff interested in learning more about The Big Idea are invited to join our Observer Program to experience the competition first-hand.
 You will get the chance to meet our social enterprise experts, hear from guest speakers and get an insight into the delivery style and format of the competition.
 To join our Observer Program, please send your contact details to email@example.com.
 You can also visit the About page to find out more on this groundbreaking initiative and how your students can get involved.